pul-kit/DSAN5400FinalProject/README.md

 # DSAN5400FinalProject

-This program is intended to serve as a retrieval based chatbot that answers a users question about Canvas, Zoom or Turnitin usage.
+This program is intended to serve as a retrieval based chatbot that answers a user's question about Canvas, Zoom or Turnitin usage.
 The answers have been scraped from online FAQs from the following websites -
 Zoom: https://uis.georgetown.edu/zoom/faq/
 Canvas: https://community.canvaslms.com/t5/Instructor-Guide/tkb-p/Instructor
 Turnitin: https://www.turnitin.com/help_pages/instructor_faq.asp?